falcosecurity/falco/chart/falco/BREAKING-CHANGES.md

     - [Falco Images](#drop-support-for-falcosecurityfalco-image)
     - [Driver Loader Init Container](#driver-loader-simplified-logic)

+## 6.0.0

+### Falco Talon configuration changes

+The following backward-incompatible changes have been made to `values.yaml`:
+- `falcotalon` configuration has been renamed to `falco-talon`
+- `falcotalon.enabled` has been renamed to `responseActions.enabled`

 ## 5.0.0
 ### Default Falco Image
 **Starting with version 5.0.0, the Helm chart now uses the default Falco container image, which is a distroless image without any additional tools installed.**